git-moss/DrivenByMoss-Documentation/Mackie/Mackie-MCU.md

 Support script for the Mackie MCU protocol.
 It supports up to 4 MCU devices, which can be original Mackie extenders or any other device which supports the protocol.

-While this extension supports the Mackie MCU protocol in general I could only test it with the following devices:
+While this extension supports the Mackie MCU protocol in general, I could only test it with the following devices:

+* Behringer X-Touch / X-Touch Extender
 * Behringer X-Touch One
 * Mackie MCU Pro
+* icon Platform M/M+ with extender
 * icon QConPro X - Select the Bitwig mode and use the Bitwig overlay!
-* icon Platform M/M+ with extender
 * Zoom R16

 In the following the supported features are described.
 In brackets the names of the MCU buttons are noted which trigger the feature.